vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### What is a DEK?

 DEK stands for Data Encryption Key and is the key that is used to encrypt individual virtual machine objects, like the NVRAM file where vTPM data is stored, VMDKs, etc. In vSphere, the DEK is encrypted with a KEK and written into the virtual machine configuration file for portability (replication, backups, etc.).

+### Cloud Foundation 9.0 and later have a concept of a "wrapping key."
+Is that supported by Native Key Provider?

+"Wrapping keys" are a feature of Standard Key Providers in VCF/vSphere 9.0 and later.
+They are not needed on Native Key Provider.

 ### What is a KDK?
 What is the difference between a KDK and a KEK?